Small Pool Designs for Smaller Backyards - Midtown Tulsa

 There's no single "correct" length for a lap pool.
 You just need enough space to get a good stroke going on each lap without having to do too many turns.

-Pools used for competitions are typically 25 meters, or about 82 feet.
-(Some are 50 meters, or 164 feet.)
-Most outdoor don't have anything like that kind of open space available for a pool.
+Pools used for competitions are typically 25 meters or about 82 feet.
+(Some are 50 meters or 164 feet.)
+Most outdoors don't have anything like that kind of open space available for a pool.

 Traditional small lap pools are about 10 feet wide, though widths between 8 and 10 feet are common.
 (In competition pools, swim lanes are 2.5 meters wide, or about 8.2 feet.)
 You don't want to go too narrow with a lap pool.

 When people swim, their bodies generate wave action, and those waves reflect off the sides of the pool.
 The narrower the pool, the more turbulence.

 How deep a lap pool should depend on whether users will be diving in to start their swim.
 A 4-foot depth should give you enough water for doing laps without trouble.
 Having at least 6 feet, at least at one end, is preferable if swimmers will be diving in.

 Also, the deeper the water, the less or small turbulent it will be.
 That's why major swimming competitions require pools to be at least 2 meters deep (a little over 6 feet), with a preferred depth of 3 meters (nearly 10 feet).